GulcanC/GC-react-p2/README.md

 🌟 Initialize an app with Create React App

+🌟 Create a JSON file which includes the data

 🌟 Develop website interface elements using React components

 🌟 Configure app page navigation with React Router